-Slides from the 10th October 2018 information session for Y2 Psychology students considering study abroad in 2019/20 are here.
+Slides from the 17th October 2019 information session for Y2 Psychology students considering study abroad in 2020/21 are posted here.

-There was a post offer information meeting, for students who've accepted offers of places abroad for 2019/20, on Friday 15th March 2019.
+There was a post offer information meeting, for students who accepted offers of places abroad for 2020/21, on Weds 18th March, 1-2pm, IS CANCELLED.
 The handout of notes from the meeting is available here.
 We will hold a post offer information meeting in March 2020.

 Click here to read testimonials from Psychology students who studied abroad in the past few years

 Studying abroad can be a great way to travel, meet people, and learn new things about Psychology.
-We held an information event for students interested in going on exchange- this took place from 1.15pm-3pm on Wednesday 10th October 2018 in DHT room LG09.
-There was also be a general University Go Abroad Fair on Wednesday 24th October 2018, 12.30 – 4.30pm.
-Students were invited to come along to one or both of these events to learn more about exchange, and to meet students who went abroad last year.
+We will hold an information event for psychology students interested in going on exchange on Thursday 17th October 2019, 3.15pm-5pm, Appleton Tower LT2.
+Please come along to learn more about study abroad opportunities, and to hear from students who went abroad last year.
 The University also has the Principal's Go Abroad fund, which can be used for internships and other short trips abroad: http://www.ed.ac.uk/global/go-abroad/go-abroad-fund.